The Registrar's Office will be closed the following days. Please plan your requests accordingly.

 Thursday, November 24th and Friday, November 25th

 Nondegree Undergraduate Students

 Wesleyan offers the following opportunities to take undergraduate courses on a nondegree basis.
+Students interested in non degree study should consult the Non-Degree Study website.
 All nondegree students are subject to the following policies:

 An application is required; students must have a high school diploma or the equivalent (with the exception of High School Scholars), and must be approved for admission by one of the programs below.

 Admission to nondegree status does not constitute admission to Wesleyan University.
 Nondegree students who wish to apply for admission to degree candidacy may do so through the Admission Office.
 Their applications will be reviewed according to the same rigorous standards as those of other candidates for admission.
 Nondegree undergraduates who become admitted to degree candidacy will be expected to satisfy normal degree requirements.
 Please note that candidates admitted as first-year students may only count two credits taken prior to matriculation (admission to degree candidacy) toward the degree.

 Auditor.
 Subject to any conditions set by the instructor, permission to audit does not include permission to have tests, examinations, or papers read or graded.
 Wesleyan alumni and members of the community who are not registered students are permitted to audit undergraduate courses, subject to the following conditions:

 That the presence of an auditor not compromise undergraduates' access to the course;